 Which I think is at the heart of the issue.

 Almost six years ago when I first started IckAckEek, I set out to embrace all elements of horror; in so doing, I found myself at odds with a formidable foe – the stigma attached to those elements.
 Today, much has changed.
-Before, the word “horror” itself was enough to make most shy away from whatever manifestation it was being used to describe.
+Before, the word “horror” itself was enough to make most shy away from whatever it was being used to describe.
 Now we see spooky spectacles surfacing in every form of media, from vampires hawking automobiles to zombie self-help literature.

-At any rate, I return to this blog resolute and with my mission honed - to shed light on this misunderstood genre and to finally reveal the answer to the question, "What is horror?"
+At any rate, I return to this blog resolute and with my mission revised - to shed light on this misunderstood genre and to finally reveal the answer to the question, "What is horror?"